Medical Operator Pack (TMK-MO)

 *Government Pricing Available for Approved Customers.
 Please Login to See Your Price.

-Chinook Tactical Medical Pack – Medical Operator (TMKTM-MO)
+Chinook Tactical Medical Kit – Medical Operator (TMKTM-MO)

 The TMKTM-MO was specifically designed with input from the Special Operations community to meet the demand for a low-profile medical backpack.
 It utilizes the same modular platform as our larger and highly popular medic pack, the TMKTM-ME.
 With its small profile, extensive PALS webbing, and the inclusion of an instrument panel, the TMKTM-MO is ideal for medical operators when space, weight, and functionality are of the utmost importance.